Chapter Seventeen V

 “Be nice to just relax and be tourists.”

 During our tour of Chinatown.
 Janah and I rattle off Chinese to shop owners, Janah talks herbs in the herb shops.
 In each, it’s only a minute or two until the owner appears, after the clerk out front realizes she’s in over her head.
-Janah sniffs and sorts, most of it grossly overpriced.
+Janah sniffs and sorts, most of it grossly overpriced and stale.
 We visit the tea garden, and enjoy elegant tea preparation and the stillness for an hour or more.
 We skip lunch entirely, around four, we catch a cab to the temple on Geary.

 “Maybe they’ll just see us as curious tourists.
 Then we can get the flavor of the place and go to our fancy suite and indulge ourselves in sensual activities.”